"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Pharmacological effects:

-Beta-adrenomimetic agent that stimulates mainly beta-adrenergic receptors.
-It has a bronchodilator (expanding the lumen of the bronchi) effect.
-Inhibits (suppresses) the release of histamine and leukotrienes (biologically active substances produced in the body) from the lung tissue.
-The onset of action of the drug after 5 minutes, maximum - after 2 hours, the duration of action with reversible bronchial obstruction (violation of air permeability through the bronchi) up to 10 hours.
+Beta-adrenomimetic agent, stimulating mainly beta-adrenergic receptors.
+It has a bronchodilator (dilates the lumen of the bronchi) effect.
+Inhibits (suppresses) the release of histamine and leukotrienes (biologically active substances produced in the body) from lung tissue.
+The onset of action of the medicine is after 5 minutes, maximum after 2 hours, the duration of action in case of reversible broncho-obstruction (impaired air flow through the bronchi) is up to 10 hours.

 Formoterol - indications for use:

-Prevention and treatment of bronchospasm (a sharp narrowing of the lumen of the bronchi) in patients with obstructive bronchitis (inflammation of the bronchi, combined with impaired air permeability through them); bronchial asthma; bronchospasm caused by an allergen or exercise.
+Prevention and treatment of bronchospasm (sharp narrowing of the lumen of the bronchi) in patients with obstructive bronchitis (inflammation of the bronchi, combined with impaired air flow through them); bronchial asthma; bronchospasm caused by an allergen or physical activity.

 The drug is administered by inhalation.
-To stop (relieve) acute bronchospasm, a single inhalation (12 μg) of the drug should be made, if necessary, a second breath should be made after a minute.
+To relieve (relieve) acute bronchospasm, take a single inhalation (12 mcg) of the medication, and, if necessary, inhale again after a minute.
 The highest daily dosage is 96 mcg (8 breaths).
-To prevent asthma attacks, 12 μg is administered (1 inhalation) 2 times a day every 12 hours, in severe cases - 24 μg 2 times a day at least 8 hours later.
+To prevent asthma attacks, administer 12 mcg (1 breath) 2 times a day after 12 hours, in severe cases - 24 mcg 2 times a day at least after 8 hours.

 Formoterol - side effects:

-Headache, dizziness, dry mouth, nervousness, small-amplitude muscle tremors, tachycardia (heart palpitations), nausea.
+Headache, dizziness, dry mouth, nervousness, small-amplitude muscle tremors, tachycardia (rapid heartbeat), nausea.

 Formoterol - contraindications:

-Pregnancy, breastfeeding, hypersensitivity to the drug or beta-adrenergic agonists.
+Pregnancy, breastfeeding, hypersensitivity to the drug or beta-agonists.

-When using the medication, patients are not encouraged to engage in activities that require increased attention or coordination of movements.
-It is not necessary to combine formoterol with other adrenergic agonists, MAO inhibitors, triiclic antidepressants.
-With caution, the drug is prescribed to patients with diabetes mellitus, with myoma (benign tumor of the muscle layer) of the uterus.
+When using the medicine, patients are not asked to engage in activities that require increased attention or coordination of movements.
+Formoterol should not be combined with other adrenergic agonists, MAO inhibitors, or tricyclic antidepressants.
+The drug is prescribed with caution to patients suffering from diabetes mellitus and with fibroids (benign tumors of the muscular layer) of the uterus.

 Formoterol - release form:

-Dosed aerosol for inhalation in an inhaler of 100 doses.
-One dosage contains 12 mcg of formoterol fumarate.
+Metered aerosol for inhalation in an inhaler, 100 doses.
+One dose contains 12 mcg of formoterol fumarate.

 Formoterol - storage conditions:

-List B. In a cool place, avoiding freezing.
+List B. In a cool place, avoid freezing.
 Protect from direct sunlight and heat sources.

 Formoterol - synonyms: